-1.17 The above indicator shows costs for all borrowing, both supported and unsupported.
-It also includes the financing costs of PFI schemes (including North Tyneside Living PFI scheme) and leases.
+1.16 The above indicator shows costs for all borrowing, both supported and unsupported.
+It also includes the financing costs of PFI schemes and leases.
 To enhance the information available for decision-making we have also provided a local indicator to show the proportion of the budget that is spent on unsupported borrowing.
 This is shown in Table 2 below: